jupyterhub/traefik-proxy/docs/source/file.md

 * You can find the full installation guide and examples in the [Introduction section](install.html#traefik-proxy-installation)

-## How-To enable TraefikFileProviderProxy
+## How-To enable TraefikFileProxy

-You can enable JupyterHub to work with `TraefikFileProviderProxy` in jupyterhub_config.py, using the `proxy_class` configuration option.
+You can enable JupyterHub to work with `TraefikFileProxy` in jupyterhub_config.py, using the `proxy_class` configuration option.

 You can choose to: